flutter/website/flutter-for-ios.md

 ## What is the equivalent of a `UITableView` or `UICollectionView` in Flutter?

 In iOS, you might show a list in either a `UITableView` or a `UICollectionView`.
-In Flutter, you can have a similar implementation using a `ListView`.
+In Flutter, you have a similar implementation using a `ListView`.
 In iOS, these views have delegate methods for deciding the number of rows, the cell for each index path, and the size of the cells.

-In Flutter, due to Flutter’s immutable widget pattern, you pass a list of widgets to your `ListView`, and Flutter takes care of making sure they are scrolling fast and smooth.
+Due to Flutter’s immutable widget pattern, you pass a list of widgets to your `ListView`, and Flutter takes care of making sure that scrolling is fast and smooth.

 <!-- skip -->